This is intended as an exercise to help you understand roughly what you’ll need to plan for as you build out a localization program in three phases.

 Another issue is that in app content often consists of short phrases or single words.
 These are difficult for machine translation engines to deal with so they will often translate a noun phrase as a verb and vice versa (human translators get confused too, but they know to ask for clarification in situations like this).
 This is particularly an issue if English is your source language because English is gender neutral and has simple pluralization rules among other things.
 AI also has a difficult time translating into low resource languages, because there is limited training data and it is often polluted by AI/MT generated text (garbage in → garbage out).

 TL;DR you can definitely use machine translation to pre-populate translations and for UI testing, but you’ll want to have humans in the loop to tweak or rewrite them.
 As AI translation improves, reviewers will have to make fewer changes, so unit costs will come down.
-Most translation management systems have AI|machine translation as a built in option for workflows.
-Even better, they intelligently route to different providers depending on the language targeted because some AI|MT platforms do better than others with specific languages.
+Most translation management systems have AI and machine translation as a built in option for workflows.
+Even better, some of them intelligently route to different providers depending on the language targeted because some AI|MT platforms do better than others with specific languages.

 Caveat: this is all a moving target right now with the rapid evolution of LLMs.